Our top tips to get the mis-matched chair look and transform your dining table from drab to dashing…

 We’ve all seen it in interior magazine spreads and on stylists’ swoon-worthy Insta-feeds.
 A dining table with a pile of seemingly random chairs plonked ad-hoc in a way that somehow looks…effortless…cool…and easy.

-Then when we grab a chair from the office, the kids’ room, the back deck and the bedroom and line them up around the table it looks like a red-hot mess, right?
+But when we grab a chair from the office, the kids’ room, the back deck and the bedroom and line them up around the table it looks like a red-hot mess, right?

 So, it turns out there is a bit of an art to achieving the look, but fortunately for the non-professional decorators among us – and those with a chair fetish who develop decision paralysis at the thought of having to select just one style – it’s not difficult if you have keep a few key things in mind.